-This action ranks "high" as this will occur alongside other actions (i.e. improved nest management, predator/competitor control, fire burning).
+This action ranks 'high', as this will occur alongside other actions (i.e. improved nest management, predator/competitor control, fire burning).
 Also, the evidence shows that captive-bred birds increased the number of breeding pairs at Melaleuca.

-Impact Feasibility Value Likelihood of success Overall Total

-80% 65% 85% 70% 75%
+Impact Feasibility Value Likelihood of success Overall Total 80% (0.00) 65% (2.12) 85% (0.71) 70% (2.83) 75%

-(0.00) (2.12) (0.71) (2.83)

-Disconcerting that the planned release in two previous years has 'been cancelled by the Tasmanian government'.
-That seems to reflect badly on project governance or its operability.
 The rationale for release of captive-bred juveniles is sound.
 The disease-screening protocol appears reasonable.
-This issue highlights the occasional complications of potentially competing concerns - here, the need for rapid response verses the need to ensure the lowest possible risks of disease transmission to wild birds.
+This issue highlights the occasional complications of potentially competing concerns - here, the need for rapid response versus the need to ensure the lowest possible risks of disease transmission to wild birds.